by Nebula Haze

 “LEC” and “CMH” both refer to Ceramic Metal Halide grow lights.

-The LEC 315 model is currently the most common size LEC grow light and yields about 4-9 ounces on average (though some growers get even more!)
+The LEC 315 model is currently the most common size LEC grow light and yields about 5-10 ounces on average (though some growers get even more!)

 315W LEC grow lights are kept about 18″ from the tops of plants.
 If possible, choose “4200K” color bulbs to see your plants in their best color.